 What to Consider When Choosing Bank Accounts for Your Business

 Here are a few things to consider to determine what you need.

 Can Your Current Personal Bank Deliver?

 You likely already have personal accounts with a bank.
 This doesn’t necessarily mean you have to open your business accounts at the same place, but it’s a good place to start.
-See if this bank fits your business needs.
+See if this financial institution fits your business needs.

 How Much Are You Willing to Pay?

 You can also open a free business checking account, though check to make sure that you aren’t limited in the number of transactions you can have or other features that you need.
-Keep in mind, even free accounts may charge transaction fees for things like overdrafts or ACH (wire transfers).
+Keep in mind, even free accounts may charge transaction fees for things like overdrafts or ACH (outgoing and incoming wires).